 5. Employee Productivity Post-Training

 A goal of employee development is often to increase internal mobility rates, whether through promotions or other forms of career advancement.
-This KPI measures whether your L&D initiatives are accomplishing that by looking at internal movement over a defined period of time.
+This KPI measures whether your L&D initiatives are achieving that by analyzing internal movement over a defined period.
 It tells you whether your programs are working and if your company is committed to internal growth.

-A high rate shows that your L&D efforts are successfully preparing employees for more senior roles, fostering a culture of growth and retention.
-A low rate of internal mobility might tell you that either your career development strategies or your promotion practices might need a revamp to ensure there are clear, attainable pathways to progress.
+A high rate indicates that your L&D efforts are effectively preparing employees for senior roles, encouraging growth and retention.
+A low rate of internal mobility might tell you that career development strategies or promotion practices might need a revamp to ensure there are clear, attainable pathways to progress.

 7. Training ROI

 Measuring the ROI of your training programs tells you how much value they deliver compared to what was spent on them.
-This is a broad KPI, which can be calculated by weighing performance improvements, productivity increases, and retention rates against the costs of implementing and delivering L&D.
+This is a broad KPI that can be calculated by weighing performance improvements, productivity gains, and retention rates against the costs of implementing and delivering L&D.

-Training ROI tells you whether or not programs are worth the investment, but also their impact on business outcomes.
+Training ROI tells you whether programs are worth the investment and their impact on business outcomes.
 It helps you build a solid case for future L&D budgets and identify the programs that deliver the most value.
 Your L&D strategies should always aim for measurable, tangible outcomes, and ROI serves as the proof in the pudding.

 8. Skills Gap Analysis Results